 Ibid footnote 3.

-Kinawley Through the Ages Very Reverend O F Traynor, PhD PP. p13.
-(Clanawley is the Barony in which Kinawley is situated There is no connection between the names)
+Kinawley Through the Ages, by the Very Reverend O F Traynor, PhD PP. p13.
+(Clanawley is the Barony in which Kinawley is situated.
+There is no connection between the names.)